detain/emurelation/README.md

 Emu⬅re➡lation is project with 1 simple purpose; to provide a mapping of platforms, emulators, and games between varied sources in a easy to use JSON format.

 ## Why

 There are many websites, programs, etc relating to emulation and many use entirely different names for the same thing.
 This disparity adds difficulty to both the end user trying to play a game and developers.
 We all have to deal with this in one way or another, and my goal with this project is to simplify and standardize that process.

 ## What is being stored

 The mapping data will consist of IDs and names while intentionally avoiding data or content beyond that such as descriptions and images.
 This is to avoid any of the sources we are linking from feeling like we are stealing thier data or circumventing them.
 I hope to make everyones life a little easier, eventually.
-The project is still in early stages and not really ready for use yet.

 ## Status